-14 ARCHIVING
+14. ARCHIVING

-Archiving will be done according to the UOXF PC-CTU SOP and study specific working instructions.
+Archiving will be done according to PC-CTU SOP and trial specific working instructions.
 Research documents with personal information, such as consent forms, will be held securely at the University of Oxford's archiving facility according to the PC-CTU Archiving SOP.